KHJ (AM): "Boss Radio"

 In mid-1970, a KHJ contest led to a fatality and a large legal judgment against RKO General.
 That summer, the station ran a series of contests known as the "Super Summer Spectacular".
 In the contests, the Real Don Steele drove a red car to a particular area and announcers encouraged listeners to find him with clues as to his whereabouts.
 The first person who found Steele and fulfilled a condition received a cash prize and was interviewed by Steele.
 The conditions varied, from answering a question to possessing certain items of clothing.
 An example of an on-air clue was: "The Real Don Steele is moving into Canoga Park — so be on the lookout for him.
 I'll tell you what will happen if you get to The Real Don Steele.
 He's got twenty-five dollars to give away if you can get it ... and baby, all signed and sealed and delivered and wrapped up."
 At the time, KHJ had the largest teenage audience in the Los Angeles area (48 percent, compared to its nearest competitor's 13 percent).

 On July 16, 1970, two teenagers, following Steele in separate cars, drove at speeds up to 80 mph so they could be closest to him when the next clue was announced.
-One of the teenagers forced another motorist, 32-year-old Ronald Weirum, off the road; Weirum was killed when his car overturned.Findagrave, page for the grave of Ronald Howard Weirum.
-Retrieved on August 4, 2012.
+One of the teenagers forced another motorist, 32-year-old Ronald Weirum, off the road; Weirum was killed when his car overturned.
 Weirum's wife and children filed a wrongful-death suit against both teenagers, the manufacturer of Weirum's car, and RKO General.
 One of the teenagers settled the case before the trial for the limits of his insurance policy.
 A jury found in favor of the car's manufacturer, but found both the second teenager and RKO General liable for the accident and awarded the plaintiffs $300,000 in damages.
 RKO General appealed to the California Supreme Court, which upheld the verdict in 1975.
 The higher court ruled that KHJ negligently created an undue risk to the public by causing a situation in which its listeners were encouraged to race on the roads, and that there was sufficient evidence for the jury to find that the contest's risk of harm to the public (including Weirum) was foreseeable.